 I didn’t take you because your actions communicated a message to me that you care more about yourself and your sports practice than you do about me and this family.
 As I have told you before, this family being emotionally close is more important than any game, any sport, any activity any of us have.

 Johnny: Mom, that’s not true.
 I care about this family more.
 I do.

 Mom: I believe you do.
 But Johnny, sometimes your words and actions say differently.

 Johnny: They did?
 All I did was not empty the dishwasher.
 What’s the big deal?
 How is that even connected?

 Mom: It’s very connected.
 I want you to know that the third reason I didn’t take you to practice.
-It is because your actions communicated that you believe that you don’t have to contribute to the system of this family.
+It is because your actions communicated to me that you believe that you don’t have to contribute to the system of this family.